apache/datafusion-site/_posts/2024-11-18-datafusion-fastest-single-node-parquet-clickbench.md

 ## Parquet

-Part DataFusion's speed in ClickBench is reading Parquet files (really) quickly, which reflects invested effort in the Parquet reading system (see [Querying Parquet with Millisecond Latency]
+Part of the reason for DataFusion's speed in ClickBench is reading Parquet files (really) quickly, which reflects invested effort in the Parquet reading system (see [Querying Parquet with Millisecond Latency] )

 The [DataFusion ParquetExec] (built on the [Rust Parquet Implementation]) is now the most sophisticated open source Parquet reader I know of.
 It has every optimization we